How to Buy a Domain Name: A Simple Guide to Get You Started

 - Sponsored Top-Level Domain (sTLD).
 It’s a type of TLD restricted to certain types of groups and organizations.
 Some of sTLD examples include .mil, .gov, and .edu.

 - Generic Top-Level Domain (gTLD).
 It’s the most common type of TLD – it doesn’t rely on a country code and can be used for general purposes.
 A few examples of gTLDs include .com, .org, and .net.
+This category also includes new extensions, such as .xyz, .club, and .online.

 When deciding on the extension that is suitable for your domain, look for a TLD that represents the purpose of your website.
 Choosing the wrong suffix can confuse visitors and make your brand name prone to being misinterpreted.